-From April 2017 the government is looking to change a support scheme that helps the UK’s energy intensive industries compete with companies in countries with lower energy costs.
-But this will push up electricity prices a little for all other businesses.
+The government has introduced a support scheme that helps the UK’s Energy Intensive Industries compete with companies in countries with lower energy costs.
+However, this will slightly push up the electricity prices for all other businesses.
 Read on to find out what it means for your business and what to do next.

 Don’t delay.
 Rebates are paid from the month you register and aren’t backdated.